DEFRA/sroc-rules-service-tests/README.md

 Columns P to Z define the expected responses from the Rules service, with the charge value itself shown in column P. The expected responses are calculated for all charge types in the `Calcs` tab.
 The `Calcs` tab references the `Chg_Factors` (or `BaselineChargeLookup` for all other regimes outside Water Resources) and `Reduction_Values` tabs in deriving the expected responses.
 These factors and reduction values must of course be in-line with those used in the rules service for the financial year being tested.

-### Future Financial years
+## Future Financial years

-In order to test future financial year rules sets in the projects current form, you would have to create a new Postman collection which includes the updated URL for the Rules set being tested.
-The tests would stay the same and can be copied from previous collections.
-And depending on whether the Rules set has changed for the new financial year, potentially create a new Batch file.
+In order to test a new financial year rules set in the projects current form, you would first have to get a update the relevant master batch work sheet and produce a `.csv` file that is readable to the project runner.

+The worksheet is designed to be able to accept new data for a change in the rules.
+Any changes to the values in the Charge Factors or Baseline Charges tabs (depending on the regime) effects the calculated expected values in the Input tab.
+Please see instructions below to update files;

+### Installations, Waste & Water Quality

+To update a worksheet for the Installations, Waste or Water Quality regimes;

+- Open the relevant master batch work sheet located in the`/Batch Work Sheets` folder.
+- Overwrite the `BaselineChargeLookup` values with the new set and save as a new file.
+Make sure its named appropriately.
+- Save the `Inputs` tab as a new `.csv` file.
+This is your new batch file ready for test.

+### Water Resources

+To update a worksheet for the Water Resources regime;

+- Open the latest master batch work sheet located in the`/Batch Work Sheets` folder.
+- Overwrite the `Chg_Factors` & `Reduction_Values` with the new set and save as a new file.
+Make sure its named appropriately.
+- Save the `Inputs` tab as a new `.csv` file.
+This is your new batch file ready for test.

-> If the Rules set _**has not**_ changed then the latest Batch file can be used.
+> If the Ruleset is the same as the previous year then the previous batch can be used.
+Just make sure it now references this by naming it pre or post(FY).

-> If the Rules set _**has**_ changed for a new financial year you would have to update the master Batch work sheet `Chg_Factors` & `Reduction_Values` values (or `BaselineChargeLookup` for all other regimes outside Water Resources) to include the latest values.
-These would then produce new values calculated and save as new Batch file (csv) ready for test.
+### Collection File

+Once you have created new batch files based on the new financial years ruleset, you will now have to create a new Postman collection file which includes the updated endpoint for the rules set being tested.
+This endpoint appends the base URL with the regime and financial year identifiers E.g. `{{baseUrl}}/WRLS_Pre_SRoC_RuleApp/1.0/WRLS_Pre_SRoC_RuleSet_2022_23`.
+The collection also contains the actual tests that the runner will execute.
+You can copy and edit an existing collection file in Postman by importing or edit the raw file instead.

 ## Execution